yunaranyancat/musubi/author.md

 <br>
 <br>
-**Author** is currently a pentester at one of the Big 4 company.
+**Author** is currently a pentester at one of the Big 4.
 His passion for technology, grew considerably stronger through ~~tiring~~ projects and interesting books he bought online.

 Check out his twitter [@yunaranyancat](https://twitter.com/yunaranyancat)
 <br /><br />